 For people who are suffering from immense debt, filing for bankruptcy may be the only option to allow them to rejoin productive society again.
 Bankruptcy is a constitutionally-protected right because a lifetime in debt due to a car accident, medical trauma, or bad decision to co-sign on a vehicle does not help society.
 Chapter 7 bankruptcy may be the best way to begin rebuilding your financial future.
-At Miranda, Magden & Miranda, our expert Chapter 7 bankruptcy attorneys are here to help you navigate the bankruptcy process and work toward wiping the slate clean for your productive, financial future.
+At Miranda, Magden & Miranda, our experienced Chapter 7 bankruptcy attorneys are here to help you navigate the bankruptcy process and work toward wiping the slate clean for your productive, financial future.

 There are no minimum or maximum monetary eligibility requirements to file for Chapter 7 bankruptcy.
 There are income, expense and assets tests that you must pass in order to be permitted to file under Chapter 7 versus Chapter 13.
 Also, you must complete two credit counseling courses, must not have filed a prior bankruptcy within certain time frames, and may not have had a prior bankruptcy petition dismissed in the same time frame for a willful failure to appear or failure to comply with the court.

 Chapter 7 bankruptcy does not require a repayment plan like other bankruptcy filings do.
-Under Chapter 7, a petition is filed with the court that includes schedules of assets and liabilities, current income and expenditures, a statement of financial affairs, and statement regarding executory contracts and leases in addition to relevant tax returns and other documentation such as a certificate of credit counseling.
+Under Chapter 7, a petition is filed with the court that includes schedules of assets and liabilities, current income and expenditures, a statement of financial affairs, and a statement regarding executory contracts and leases in addition to relevant tax returns and other documentation such as a certificate of credit counseling.
 The debtor must also provide a list of debts and creditors and what is owed, any source and frequency of income, a list of the debtor’s property, and a list of monthly living expenses.

 A Chapter 7 trustee is then assigned to the case, and he will hold a creditor’s meeting where the debtor will answer questions about their filed petition and schedules, and creditors have the opportunity to attend.
 The process following the date of filing takes approximately three months in California.
 Following the closing of the case, the debtor can begin rebuilding their lives and their credit scores.
 Our attorneys are happy to assist with your plan to rebuild your financial life.